travisddavies/computer_vision_notes/texture.md

 ![](https://upload.wikimedia.org/wikipedia/commons/b/bc/Imagequilting.gif)

 - The way we can hide this overlapping area being so visible as shown on the right-hand image is by:
-	- Finding a cut along the overlap with provides the minimum error from to top to bottom of the image
+	- Finding a cut along the overlap with provides the minimum error (squared error) from to top to bottom of the image
 	 - Cutting from the first part and then the second part and then sewing the two parts together, as shown in the last picture

 ![[image_quilting_process.png]]